arangodb/fuerte/README.md

 Things that are missing:

+- agenda - the task is to get the nosql-tests working - what do those tests require?
+- tests - without tests we never know the exact status (below is a list of missing featues)
+- hanging with 100k requests (needs to be found)
 - c++/node: incomplete handling of broken connections - need to find out what is missing (worse in node)
 - c++: missing handling of endianess
 - http/vst: no authentication
 - http/vst: content type handling needs testing
-- http: only fist slice is added as payload
+- http: only first slice is added as payload
 - vst: sending only single chunk messages
 - vst: only the first slice is available via slices()
 - vst: no compression
 - vst: not handling all versions - velocystream version unknown (it works with the server)
 - node: no good node integration (libuv)
-- node: no real asynchronous work work because of the above
+- node: no real asynchronous work because of the above
 - node: not building on different systems (locating of headers)

 ## License